Rice

 Mirin

-I often use this when I run out of hon-mirin.
-It works well for teriyaki sauce, simmered dishes and adding gentle sweetness.
+I often use this when I do not have hon-mirin at home.
+It is easy to keep on hand and works well for teriyaki sauce, simmered dishes and adding gentle sweetness and gloss.

 Sake